nmurr13/project1/readme.md

 ## Details about the API

-I am using contentful to host the JSON data for my game and I will access via API-Key and the fetch method and render it to the page using a map function to create an are of objects.
+I am using contentful to host the question model for my game and I will access via API-Key and the fetch method and render it to the JSON DATA using a map function to create an array of objects that I can increment through and access all of the relevant values inside.

 ##Sample Fetch/Ajax called: